Return to Index

 - Buy fruits and vegetables in season.
 Not only will this mean fresher produce, but you can also support local farmers by shopping at farmers' markets.

 - Wash all fruits and vegetables before eating.
-Washing removes dirt and bacteria from the outside of fruits and veggies and is a better choice than peeling, which can remove some of the healthy fiber and nutrients you need.
+Washing removes dirt and bacteria from the outside and is a better choice than peeling, which can remove some of the healthy fiber and nutrients you need.

-Researchers also pointed out that since most of us do not eat the recommended amounts of fruits and veggies each day, it is important to focus on having healthier diets overall.
+Researchers also pointed out that since most of us do not eat the recommended amounts of fruits and vegetables each day, it is important to focus on having healthier diets overall.

 Organic Consumers Association